isc-projects/bind9/doc/arm/reference.rst

    the configured :any:`primaries` for the zone. :any:`allow-notify` can be used to expand the list of permitted hosts, not to reduce it.

+.. namedconf:statement:: allow-proxy
+   :tags: server
+   :short: Defines an :any:`address_match_list` for the client addresses allowed to send PROXYv2 headers.

+   The default :any:`address_match_list` is `none`, which means that no client is allowed to do that by default for security reasons, as the PROXYv2 protocol provides an easy way to spoof both source and destination addresses.

+   This :any:`address_match_list` is primarily meant to have addresses and subnets of the proxies that are allowed to send PROXYv2 headers to BIND.
+In most cases, we do not recommend setting this :any:`address_match_list` to be very allowing, in particular, to set it to `any`, especially in the cases when PROXYv2 headers can be accepted on publically available networking interfaces.

+   The specified option is the only option that matches against real peer addresses when PROXYv2 headers are used.
+Most of the options that work with peer addresses, use the ones extracted from PROXYv2 headers.

+   Also, see: :namedconf:ref:`allow-proxy-on`

+.. namedconf:statement:: allow-proxy-on
+   :tags: server
+   :short: Defines an :any:`address_match_list` for the interface addresses allowed to accept PROXYv2 headers.
+The option is mostly intended for multi-homed configurations.

+   The default :any:`address_match_list` is `any`, which means that accepting PROXYv2 is allowed on any interface.

+   The option is useful in cases when you need to have precise control over which interfaces PROXYv2 is allowed, as it is the only one that matches against real interface addresses when PROXYv2 headers are used.
+Most of the options that work with interface addresses will use the ones extracted from PROXYv2 headers.

+   You may want to set :namedconf:ref:`allow-proxy` first.

 .. namedconf:statement:: allow-query
    :tags: query
    :short: Specifies which hosts (an IP address list) are allowed to send queries to this resolver.